 Unfortunately, June is actually one of the worst times to see the Northern Lights in Iceland!
 Although the Lights will still be dancing around up in the sky, that pesky midnight sun makes it impossible to see them.
 Don’t plan your trip around the Lights if you’re visiting any time from the middle of April until the beginning of September.

-Is Iceland in June safe to travel solo?
+Is Iceland safe to travel solo?

 Iceland is a very safe country to travel in, even if you’re on your own.
 Crime is very low (it’s not rare to see babies left outside whilst their parent runs into a shop!) and people are generally happy to help if you have any problems.
 The biggest dangers in Iceland are probably related to nature.
 Don’t trespass anywhere you’re told not to, don’t drive recklessly and keep your general wits about you.